Rhood92/azure-network-protocols/README.md

 ## Overview
 This project involves inspecting various network protocols using Wireshark.
 The setup includes a Windows VM and a Linux VM running on Azure.
 The network traffic between these machines is captured and analyzed.

+### Click on the images to get a clearer view of the network traffic in Wireshark.

 ## Table of Contents
 - [Setup](#setup)
 - [Installing Wireshark](#installing-wireshark)